DeveloppeurPascal/_AllProjects/README.md

 ## License

 This project is under the MIT license.
 It's not the case for all of my other projects.
 Look as each one LICENSE and README.md file before doing garbage.

+## How to ask a new feature, report a bug or a security issue ?

+If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/_AllProjects) and [open a new issue](https://github.com/DeveloppeurPascal/_AllProjects/issues).

+If you found a security issue please don't report it publicly before a patch is available.
+Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).

+You also can fork the repository and contribute by submitting pull requests if you want to help.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Support the project and its author